samtaufa/nomoa.bsd/src/comms/mail/postfix/tls.md

 </pre>

-At this point, you should be able to complete the SMTP test connection using the same example as above for SMTP STARTTLS
+At this point, you should be able to complete the SMTP test connection using the same example as above for SMTP STARTTLS.

+If all things work out, you now have a working TLS server for mail going into your server.
+Use the above information for verifying your mail server can also send out using TLS.